moq-wg/moq-transport/draft-ietf-moq-transport.md

 `Object Forwarding Preference` = `Group`.

-To send an Object with `Object Forwarding Preference` = `Group`, find the open stream that is associated with the subscription, `Group ID` and `Object Send Order`, or open a new one and send the `STREAM_HEADER_GROUP` if needed, then serialize the following fields.
+To send an Object with `Object Forwarding Preference` = `Group`, find the open stream that is associated with the subscription and `Group ID`, or open a new one and send the `STREAM_HEADER_GROUP` if needed, then serialize the following fields.

 The Object Status field is only sent if the Object Payload Length is zero.

 ~~~